trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 // The "threadHandle" variable will now be updated with a pointer to the handle for the new thread.
 ```

-#### "Dynamically".

-You may also use these delegates to invoke unmanaged functions without a managed wrapper.
+You can, of course, manually use the Delegates in the DInvoke library without the use of our helper functions.

 ```csharp
  //Get a pointer to the NtCreateThreadEx function.